nkostadinov/yii2-user/PASSWORD_AGING.md

 $ ./yii migrate --migrationPath=@vendor/nkostadinov/yii2-user/migrations/advanced
 ```

-In order to install the password aging functionality, you must add the password aging behavior to your config (config.php/web.php).
+In order to install the password aging functionality, you must add the PasswordAgingBehavior to your config (config.php/web.php).

 This is the most simple configuration needed: